Analytical Report – What Is It and How to Write It?

 It’s a report that helps you evaluate your business decisions based on data insights.
-But, what makes an analytical report different is that it gives you recommendations instead of just plain numbers.
-Analytical reports are based on historical data, statistics, and provide predictive analysis for a specific issue.
+What makes an analytical report different is that it gives you recommendations instead of just plain numbers.
+Analytical reports are based on historical data, statistics and provide predictive analysis for a specific issue.

 An analytical report gives you:

 - A better understanding of business and operational activities;

 - Being able to view, understand, and summarize a large amount of information about your business through data visualization;

 - Letting the end-user view multidimensional charts and interact with data using data visualization tools;

 - Being able to weigh options between multiple solutions.

 How to Write an Analytical Report for Your Business?